ualsg/ualsg.netlify.app/content/opportunities/ads/2021-postdoc-asean/index.md

 It aspires to be a vital community of academics, researchers, staff, students and alumni working together in a spirit of innovation and enterprise for a better world.

 Singapore is a cosmopolitan English-speaking city-state bridging the East and the West.
-It is considered as the [#1 most competitive country](https://www.straitstimes.com/business/economy/singapore-economy-ranked-worlds-most-competitive) and the [safest country in the world](https://www.asiaone.com/singapore/singapore-ranked-safest-country-world-above-japan-survey), [successfully attracting talents from all parts of the globe](https://www.straitstimes.com/singapore/singapore-retains-top-spot-in-asia-pacific-index-for-talent-competitiveness) by offering first-class living and working experience in the heart of Southeast Asia, and a very clean, efficient and low-tax environment.
+It is considered as the [#1 most competitive country](https://www.straitstimes.com/business/economy/singapore-economy-ranked-worlds-most-competitive), the [best place to be during the ongoing pandemic](https://www.bbc.com/news/world-asia-56939261.amp), and the [safest country in the world](https://www.asiaone.com/singapore/singapore-ranked-safest-country-world-above-japan-survey).
+Singapore offers world-class living standards and a very clean, efficient, and low-tax environment which has [successfully attracted talents from all over the world](https://www.straitstimes.com/singapore/singapore-retains-top-spot-in-asia-pacific-index-for-talent-competitiveness).
-And great food and weather, of course.
+And of course, it has great food and weather.

 #### Urban Analytics Lab